 Our goal is to provide reliable and timely information so you can make the best financial decisions for your lifestyle and wallet.
 We adhere to strict standards to ensure our work is always accurate, and our writers do not receive direct advertiser compensation or influence.

 Interest’s guide to finding the right mortgage for you

 A mortgage is a loan given to a homebuyer in order to purchase a new home or refinance an existing home loan.
 Homebuyers must apply for a mortgage with a bank or government organization, and the annual percentage rate (APR) they receive depends on individual factors like their credit score.
 If the homebuyer can’t pay his or her mortgage before the balance is settled, the lender will repossess the home.
 Mortgage payments are typically due once a month over a series of years, known as the loan term, until the loan balance and accrued interest is paid in full or until the home is resold.

-Non-conforming mortgages or jumbo loans don’t abide by the guidelines set by the Federal Housing Finance Agency.
-Because they don’t meet these guidelines, lenders can’t resell them to Freddie Mae and Fannie Mac, which are the governmental agencies that provide a secondary mortgage market for lenders.
-Because they can’t be resold, non-conforming mortgages are more difficult to qualify for and require higher credit and higher down payment.
-The benefit of non-conforming mortgages is that you can receive a bigger loan if you’re looking a home in a high-cost area.
+Non-conforming mortgages, often called jumbo loans, don’t abide by the guidelines set by the Federal Housing Finance Agency.
+Because they don’t meet these guidelines, lenders can’t resell them to Freddie Mac and Fannie Mae, which are the governmental agencies that provide a secondary mortgage market for lenders.
+Since they can’t be resold, non-conforming mortgages are more difficult to qualify for and require higher credit and higher down payment.
+A major benefit of non-conforming mortgages is that you can receive a bigger loan if you’re looking a home in a high-cost area.
 In 2020, mortgages of more than $510,400 are considered non-conforming.

 15-year fixed rate vs 30-year fixed rate mortgages